jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

-<h3 align='center'> Enrolment of instructor into courses into 0i structor log</h3>
+<h3 align='center'> Enrolment of instructor into courses into structor log</h3>
-<p align="justify"> TOday I am arranging the file of instructor . where in instructor log i gave the courses of respective instructor. </p>
+<p align="justify"> Today I am arranging the file of instructor . where in instructor log I gave the courses of respective instructor. </p>

 <!----------------------------------------------------------------------------------------------------------------------------->